chrislee35/passivedns-client/README.md

 	  -v outputs debugging information
 	  -l <count> limits the number of records returned per passive dns database queried.

+## Passive DNS - Common Output Format

+There is an RFC, <a href='http://tools.ietf.org/html/draft-dulaunoy-kaplan-passive-dns-cof-01'>Passive DNS - Common Output Format</a>, and a proof of concept implementation, <a href='https://github.com/adulau/pdns-qof-server'>pdns-qof-server</a>, that describes a recommened JSON format for passive DNS data.  passivedns-client is very close to supporting it, but since I've never enteracted with a true implementation of this RFC, I can't attest that I could correctly parse it.
+I think they way that they can encode multiple results into one record would actually break what I have right now.

+Right now, I'm in a wait and see mode with how this progresses before I start supporting yet another format or request that other providers start to adhere to a common output format.
+If you have thoughts on the matter, I would love to discuss.

 ## Contributing

 1. Fork it